Traditional Arts Apprenticeships

 What is meant by a public presentation?

-The master artist and apprentice are expected to give a joint public presentation near the end of the apprenticeship.
-Examples include performing at a venue or public event, offering a master class, holding an open studio, or exhibiting at a local library or gallery.
+The mentor artist and apprentice are expected to give a joint public presentation near the end of the apprenticeship.
+Examples include performing at a venue or public event, offering a mentor class, holding an open studio, or exhibiting at a local library or gallery.
 All public performances must be accessible to the public.
 Please review Mass Cultural Council’s Access Policy.
 Mass Cultural Council and the National Endowment for the Arts must be credited in all marketing and promotional materials.

 Is there a reporting requirement?